stewartsmith/drizzle/plugin/auth_file/docs/index.rst

 -------------

 These command line options configure the plugin when :program:`drizzled` is started.
-See :doc:`/configuration` for more information about specifying command line options.
+See :ref:`command_line_options` for more information about specifying command line options.

 .. program:: drizzled